dqbd/ts-math-evaluate/thesis/text/analysis/2_typescript-usage.md

 The TypeScript project is made of two major parts available to
 developers:

--   `tsc`: the TypeScript Compiler, which is responsible for both type checking and outputting valid JavaScript files,
+-   `tsc`: The TypeScript Compiler, which is responsible for both type-checking and outputting valid JavaScript files,

--   `tsserver`: the TypeScript Standalone Server, which encapsulates the TypeScript Compiler and language services for use in editors and [ide]{acronym-label="ide" acronym-form="singular+abbrv"}s [@StandaloneServerTsserver].
+-   `tsserver`: The TypeScript Standalone Server, which encapsulates the TypeScript Compiler and language services for use in editors and [ide]{acronym-label="ide" acronym-form="singular+abbrv"}s [@StandaloneServerTsserver].